harshithv25/IRIS_Web_Rec25_241IT033/README.md

 npm run dev
 ```

-MONGODB IS REQUIRED.
+MONGODB IS REQUIRED!
 Make sure you already have mongodb installed locally (as it doesnt run on NITK-NET) once you have it installed type

 ```bash
 mongosh